-The Bank was established in 1954 as a government-owned financial institution pursuant to the Korea Development Bank Act, as amended, or the KDB Act.
+The Bank was established in 1954 as a government-owned financial institution pursuant to The Korea Development Bank Act, as amended, or the KDB Act.
 Since its establishment, the Bank has been the leading bank in the Republic with respect to the provision of long-term financing for projects designed to assist the nation's economic growth and development.
 The Government directly owns all of the Bank's paid-in capital.
 The Bank's registered office is located at 14, Eunhaeng-ro, Yeongdeungpo-gu, Seoul, The Republic of Korea.
 The Bank's primary purpose, as stated in the KDB Act, the KDB Decree and the Bank's Articles of Incorporation, is to "furnish funds in order to expedite the development of the national economy".
 The Bank makes loans available to major industries for equipment, capital investment and the development of high technology, as well as for working capital.

-As of 31 December 2019, the Bank had #142,986.1 billion of loans outstanding (including loans, call loans, domestic usance, bills of exchange bought, local letters of credit negotiation and loan-type suspense accounts pursuant to the applicable guidelines without adjusting for allowance for loan losses, present value discounts and deferred loan fees), total assets of #217,835.3 billion and total equity of #25,802.8 billion, as compared to #137,775.6 billion of loans outstanding, #209,774.8 billion of total assets and #24,985.2 billion of total equity as of 31 December 2018.
-In 2019, the Bank recorded interest income of #5,101.2 billion, interest expense of #4,038.9 billion and net income of #445.7 billion, as compared to #5,145.9 billion of interest income, #3,763.1 billion of interest expense and #2,509.8 billion of net income in 2018.
+As of 31 December 2020, the Bank had \\$159,083.6 billion of loans outstanding (including loans, call loans, domestic usance, bills of exchange bought, local letters of credit negotiation and loan-type suspense accounts pursuant to the applicable guidelines without adjusting for allowance for loan losses, present value discounts and deferred loan fees), total assets of \\$251,852.0 billion and total equity of \\$30,382.5 billion, as compared to \\$142,986.1 billion of loans outstanding, \\$217,835.3 billion of total assets and \\$25,802.8 billion of total equity as of 31 December 2019.
+In 2020, the Bank recorded interest income of \\$4,441.6 billion, interest expense of \\$3,162.0 billion and net income of \\$487.5 billion, as compared to \\$5,101.2 billion of interest income, \\$4,038.9 billion of interest expense and \\$445.7 billion of net income in 2019.
 See "-Selected Financial Statement Data".

 Currently, the Government directly holds 100% of the Bank's paid-in capital.
 In addition to contributions to the Bank's capital, the Government provides direct financial support for the Bank's financing activities, in the form of loans or guarantees.
 The Government has the power to elect or dismiss the Bank's Chairman and Chief Executive Officer, members of the Bank's Board of Directors and Auditor.
 The Government may dismiss each such person if he/she (i) violates the KDB Act, an order issued thereunder, or the Articles of Incorporation or (ii) is unable to perform his/her duties due to physical or mental disability.
 The Chairman may be dismissed by the President of the Republic at the recommendation of the chairman of the Financial Services Commission.
-The Chief Executive Officer and members of the Board of Directors may be dismissed by the Financial Services Commission.
+The Chief Executive Officer and members of the Board of Directors may be dismissed by the Financial Services Commission at the recommendation of the Chairman and the Auditor may be dismissed by the Financial Services Commission.
 There is no prescribed timeline for dismissal.
 Pursuant to the KDB Act, the Financial Services Commission has supervisory power and authority over matters relating to the Bank's general business including, but not limited to, capital adequacy and managerial soundness.